Ever wanted to live alongside one of the world's most adored animals?

 Please note that your first two nights’ accommodation will be in Xi`an, either at the volunteer apartment or at a local guesthouse, before transferring to your main accommodation for the project.

-Your bedrooms are shared on a twin bed based on two people sharing, with single beds, hanging space, desk and chair.
+Your bedrooms are shared with one other person of the same sex.
 Bedding is provided but you will need to bring your own towel.
 Previous visitors have commented that bringing your own basic mosquito net is a good idea as the pesky mosquitoes visit year round and can be quite persistent.

 There is a bathroom with two shower facilities, both with hot running water and a western style toilet – hurrah!
 There are also laundry facilities on site, so there’s no need to pack weeks and week’s worth of clothes!